AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/app-service.md

 Explanations
 ------------
-Bellatrix gives you an interface to most common operations for controlling the iOS app through the AppService class.
+BELLATRIX gives you an interface to most common operations for controlling the iOS app through the AppService class.
 ```csharp
 App.AppService.BackgroundApp(1);
 ```